centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 (https://reactome.org/PathwayBrowser/#TOOL=AT), which is highly recommended.
 The user guide of **Reactome** is here (https://reactome.org/userguide/analysis).
 You could copy and paste the significant DE genes ID list from **DEG_edgeR.csv** and run analysis.

-**Task**: Try to find top 20 pathways of our significant DE genes.
+**Task 5**: Try to find top 20 pathways of our significant DE genes.
 Is it a big difference between the results from DAVID and REACTOME?

 Alternatively, you could directly run the **Reactome** R script I have written for you.